Visitor’s Guide to Florida’s Emerald Coast

 Fort Walton Beach sits in an interesting middle ground.
 It has access to the water and tourism traffic, yet it still feels like a real community rather than a place built only for visitors.
 That gives it more depth than some travelers expect at first glance.

 Waterfront parks, museums, and local restaurants help round out the experience.
-It is also a useful launch point for nearby beach areas without requiring you to stay in the thick of the busiest resort zones.
+It is also a useful launch point for nearby beach areas without requiring visitors to stay in the middle of the busiest resort zones.
 For a closer look, visit the full guide to what to experience in Fort Walton Beach.

 Niceville